latent-to/developer-docs/docs/concepts/commit-reveal.md

 The weight matrix is public information, and must be, so that emissions in the Bittensor platform can be transparently fair.
 However, this transparency makes it possible for subnet validators to free-ride on the work of other validators by copying the latest consensus rather than independently evaluating subnet miners.
 This is unfair and potentially degrades the quality of validation work, undermining Bittensor's ability to incentivize the best miners and produce the best digital commodities overall.
 This is known as the **weight copying problem**.

 :::tip Learn more about weight copying
-For a detailed explanation of how weight copying works, why it's problematic, and how commit-reveal prevents it, see [The Weight Copying Problem](./weight-copying-in-bittensor.md).
+For a detailed explanation of how weight copying works, why it's problematic, and how Commit Reveal prevents it, see [The Weight Copying Problem](./weight-copying-in-bittensor.md).
 :::

-The commit reveal feature is designed to solve the **weight copying problem** by hiding weights until they are stale.
+The Commit Reveal feature is designed to solve the **weight copying problem** by hiding weights until they are stale.
 Copying stale weights should result in validators departing from consensus.

 Commit reveal uses **[Drand time-lock encryption](https://drand.love/docs/timelock-encryption/)** to automatically reveal validator weights after a concealment period.
 When a validator sets weights, they are cryptographically encrypted and can only be decrypted after the configured number of tempos has passed.
 This automation eliminates the need for manual reveals and prevents selective revelation attacks.

-However, it is critical to note that this only works if the consensus weight matrix changes sufficiently on the time scale of the commit reveal interval.
+However, it is critical to note that this only works if the consensus weight matrix changes sufficiently on the time scale of the Commit Reveal interval.
 If the demands on miners are too static, and miner performance is very stable, weight copying will still be successful.
 The only solution for this is to demand continuous improvement from miners, requiring them to continuously evolve to maintain their scoring.
 Combined with a properly tuned Commit Reveal interval, this will keep validators honest, as well as producing the best digital commodities generally.

 ## The Commit Reveal Flow

 ### Validator Sets Weights

 The sequence of events begins when a validator calls [`set_weights`](pathname:///python-api/html/autoapi/bittensor/core/extrinsics/set_weights/index.html), to commit their ratings of the subnet's miners.
-Validators do not need to do anything different whether or not commit reveal is operating.
+Validators do not need to do anything different whether or not Commit Reveal is operating.

 ### Automatic Commit with Time-Lock Encryption

-Without commit reveal, values are committed openly to the chain.
+Without Commit Reveal, values are committed openly to the chain.

-With commit reveal, the chain automatically:
+With Commit Reveal, the chain automatically:
 - Encrypts the weights using **[Drand time-lock encryption](https://drand.love/docs/timelock-encryption/)**
 - Commits the encrypted weights to the blockchain via an internal method called [`commit_weights`](pathname:///python-api/html/autoapi/bittensor/core/extrinsics/commit_weights/index.html)
 - Calculates the target Drand round based on the current block and `commit_reveal_period`